-And we’ve now returned to the question, how to stop a charging bear.
+How to stop a charging bear.

-First an important note, grizzly bears, black bears, and polar bears all behave differently.
+First, an important note, grizzly bears, black bears, and polar bears all behave differently.
 I have no experience with polar bears, so I won’t touch on those beyond noting that they are unique among bears because they actively hunt humans.
 As a result, polar bears are considerably more dangerous than are the others.

 Black bears are a mixed bag.
 Mostly harmless, they typically run away if you so much as clap at them.
 However, there is a twist in here.
 If the bear approaches you, stand tall and make noise.
 Never, ever run from a bear, never.
 This will trigger its chase instinct.
 If a black bear actually charges you and makes contact, it almost certainly aims to eat you.
-Fight for everything you’ve got because otherwise you won’t get a second try.
+Fight for everything you’ve got because otherwise, you won’t get a second try.

-Grizzlies on the other hand can be much more territorial and often seem more aggressive than black bears.
+Grizzlies, on the other hand, can be much more territorial and often seem more aggressive than black bears.
 They may shadow you, but will almost always leave you be.
 Most grizzly charges are bluffs, and they waive off at the last second.
 As already noted, never run from a bear.
 If a grizzly does get on you, your best bet is to play dead.
 The bear almost always is simply trying to assert territorial dominance and does not plan on killing you.
 A lot of grizzly ‘maulings’ are just the bear swatting you as a reminder of who is the boss.
 Of course, if it gets more serious or continues for more than a few minutes, fighting may become your only option.

 And we have now returned to our original question: what tool is the best if you do have to fight?

-Answer, there is no one answer but I can give a general outline.
+The answer, there is no one answer but I can give a general outline.

 Can you spot the bear spray I’m carrying?
 It’s on my left hip, barely visible.
 Spray is much, much easier to carry than is a firearm.

 Bear Spray is a super concentrated form of mace, similar to what a lot of people keep in their pockets every day.
 It causes temporary blindness, uncontrollable sneezing, and difficulty breathing.
 I’ve never been bear sprayed, but I have seen someone accidentally spray themselves.
-The results were less than pleasant and certain reinforced my faith in the spray.
-In addition to being effective, spray is very easy to carry.
+The results were less than pleasant and certainly reinforced my faith in the spray.
+In addition to being effective, the spray is very easy to carry.
 Sometimes, I’ll even forget that I’m carrying it.

-The spray shoots out in a fine mist, not a stream like normal mace.
-With an effective range of about fifty feet, it’s a close quarters tool.
+The spray shoots out in a fine mist, not a stream like a normal mace.
+With an effective range of about fifty feet, it’s a close-quarters tool.
 However, bear spray struggles to cope with wind, so keep that in mind.
 It is pretty easy to use, and aiming is simple.
 The manufacturer advises you to spray in a z-shaped pattern to ensure a hit.
 Though I have never seen a non-human animal hit with bear spray, reports suggest that a sprayed bear acts as if it has hit a wall.
 Naturally, since it’s a fine mist, you are likely to get some on yourself, so be careful in heavy winds.

 Firearms hurl small bits of metal at sub-orbital speeds to poke holes in a target.
 Don’t believe people who insist that only the largest of the magnums will drop a bear.
 Grizzlies have fallen to the humble 9mm Luger and .223 Remington.
 The keys with a firearm are shot placement and bullet construction.
 This may be a bit graphic, but if you put a solid, non-expanding bullet through the animal’s brain, it will die.
 That is, of course, a complication on two different levels.